 B EE 572 Power System Operations Topics include: electric power grid and its operation in the United States; characteristics of generating units; power/load flow analysis; economic dispatch; unit commitment; optimal power flow; and introduction of renewable energy generation such as wind and solar energy and their integration into the grid.
-Prerequisite: minimum grade of 1.5 in B EE 571.
-M. GHOFRANI (5)
+Prerequisite: a minimum grade of 2.5 in B EE 571.
+Mahmoud Ghofrani (5)